Nalipp/Stat-su/README.md

   fix travis

-  change language to technology in entire project
+  change language to topic in entire project

   keep track of all timeSubmissions in an array attached to the TimeSlip document

   drag and drop using React DnD

+  fix formating on TimeDisplay so the time width is always the same (less jolty)